FreedomStrider39/MSFS-Diag-APP/README.md

 ---

-## Contributing
+## Contributing to the database

 Contributions are welcome!
-To add new MSFS errors to the built-in database:
+To add new MSFS errors to the built-in database, please go to **Issues**: [GitHub Issues](https://github.com/FreedomStrider39/MSFS-Diag-APP/issues)

-1. Open the app -> Error Library tab
-2. Note the error details (name, category, DLL, error code)
-3. Edit `src/services/error_library.py` and add a new `ErrorEntry`
-4. Submit a PR
+Simply create a new post with information regarding the issue and it will be added after verification.

 ---